 Andrea Bellavite, a journalist, managed to create a link with all the topics discussed from the night by Giulio Regeni, including the World March for Peace and Non-Violence, the Amazon, the Isonzo and the movement launched by Greta Thunberg.

-He focused on the need for an ecological conversion, that is, thinking beyond what was previously thought and changing the system, making respect for the Earth coincide with social justice, as proposed by the papal encyclical "Laudato Si".
+It focused on the need for an ecological conversion, that is, thinking beyond what was previously thought and managing to change the system, matching respect for the Earth with social justice, as proposed in the papal encyclical “Laudato Si”.

 2 comments on "The Earth is everyone's home"